 The Marie project was inspired by the desire to participate in the Isala project, a vaginal microbiome study conducted at the University of Antwerp in Belgium.
 With participation limited to Belgium, the idea emerged to start a similar initiative in Switzerland.
 This enthusiasm led to collaboration with Prof. Sarah Lebeer, who leads the Isala project and has successfully engaged nearly 6,000 women in her research.

-All three projects, Isala, Laura, and Marie, are named after women who were icons of perseverance in their respective countries—Belgium, Peru, and Switzerland.
-These women, Isala Van Diest, Laura Rodríguez Dulanto, and Marie Heim-Vögtlin, challenged 19th-century gender norms to become the first female physicians in their nations.
-In Switzerland, Marie Heim-Vögtlin also co-founded the first gynecological hospital, and interestingly, Isala Van Diest had to study in Switzerland because Belgian universities were not open to women at that time.
+Isala and Marie, are named in honor of pioneering women who defied 19th-century gender norms to become the first female physicians in their countries:: Isala Van Diest in Belgium and Marie Heim-Vögtlin in Switzerland.
+Marie Heim-Vögtlin co-founded Switzerland’s first gynecological hospital, and interestingly, Isala Van Diest had to study in Switzerland because Belgian universities were not open to women at that time.
+Their legacies reflect our mission—challenging norms to improve women’s health through science and open dialogue.

 Every contribution counts to make the Marie project a reality in the near future!